MITLibraries/browsertrix-harvester/README.md

 Metadata is extracted in the following way:
 1. the crawl is performed, and a WACZ file is saved inside the container
-2. data from the crawl is extracted into a dataframes
+2. data from multiple parts of the crawl is extracted and combined into a single dataframe
-3. content for each site crawled is pulled from the WARC files, and metadata is extracted from the HTML
+3. HTML content for each website is parsed from the WARC files
-4. this is all combined as a final dataframe
+4. metadata is extracted from that HTML content
+5. the original dataframe of websites is extended with this metadata generated from the HTML
-5. this is written locally or to S3 as an XML, TSV, or CSV file
+6. this is written locally, or to S3, as an XML, TSV, or CSV file

 An example record from an XML output file looks like this:
 ```xml